cjungmann/yaddemo/docs/yadformatting.md

 There is nothing in this guide that cannot be easily discovered with some experimentation, but showing some examples will save some time.

+## Centering the Dialog

+It is easier for the user to find the dialog if it's always in the same place.
+Using the `--center` option directs YAD to create the new dialog in the center of the window.

+- *main* -> *YAD Dialog Formatting* -> *YAD Centered*

 ## Dialog Width

 The width of a dialog is, initially, determined by the width of certain elements of the